curtisalexander/saspyrilia/docs/welcome.md

 Welcome to saspyrilia!

 ## [Docs](/docs/welcome)
-Want the code snippets?
+Looking for code snippets?
 Peruse the [docs](/docs/welcome) or utilize the search functionality.

 ### Contributing
 Have an idea for an example?
 Want to suggest a change?
-Utilize the _Edit this page_ button and submit a PR on GitHub!
+Utilize the _Edit this page_ button and submit a PR on GitHub.

 ## Other Pages